Skip to main content

 • Transparent by design — every value can be traced back to a specific data source or configuration

-If a number on the report doesn't match what you expect, the most likely explanation is account exclusions (cash, education, custodial, or inherited accounts), or the rounding of portfolio values to the nearest $1,000.
+If a number on the report doesn't match what you expect, the most likely explanation is account exclusions (cash, education or custodial accounts, or accounts with no type set), or the rounding of portfolio values to the nearest $1,000 in the Current and Available columns.

 Did this answer your question?